costasEconomou/puppeteer-template/README.md

-# PFD Document Generation with Node.js, CSS and Markdown files
+# Template Puppeteer Node environment

-Automatically generate beautiful PDF documents from Markdown files and CSS, along with the Puppeteer.
+A node environemnt with Puppeteer to be used for generating screenshots and pdfs from HTML documents.
+Includes a simple server to statically server files.

 ## Installation